 Similar to the question above, drip and French press use different techniques to brew coffee.
 French press coffee is normally a bit stronger because none of the oils are filtered out during the process.
 This also makes the coffee a bit dirtier in your cup and less healthy.

 Can I use ground coffee for pour over?

 Yes.
 Simply pour the water over the grounds in the same way to brew the coffee.

 Can these types of coffee affect cholesterol?

 Coffee has been found to increase your cholesterol, but this is typically only in unfiltered or French press brews.
-Drip and pour over coffee have much less impact on your cholesterol.
+Drip and pour overs have much less impact on your cholesterol.

 What grind of coffee is best for pour over?

-A medium-fine coffee grind is best for pour over.
+A medium-fine coffee grind size is best for pour overs.
 This allows it to pick up the flavor easily as the water passes over it quickly.

 Brewing coffee shouldn't be expensive or complicated, and both pour over and drip coffee are easy methods to make coffee at home.

 Pour over coffee doesn't need any specific coffee maker, but does require a bit of skill.
 The brewing process takes longer but gives you a high quality coffee that coffee lovers enjoy.